Lavaggi LS1: 2008–2009

-After the numerous problems with the engine, Lavaggi replaced the Ford unit with a 4.0-litre AER P32C twin-turbocharged V8; That was a big effort for the small Scuderia Lavaggi, especially because the team lost its supporters, due to the world financial crisis.
-Anyway, Lavaggi, with Kaufmann as co-driver, was still able to do three races of the Le Mans Series.
+After the numerous problems with the engine, Lavaggi replaced the Ford unit with a 4.0-litre AER P32C twin-turbocharged V8; That was a big effort for the small Scuderia Lavaggi, especially because the team lost its supporters due to the 2008 financial crisis.
+Lavaggi, with Kaufmann as co-driver, was still able to do three races of the Le Mans Series.
 This time Scuderia Lavaggi had bad luck suffering minor problems that prevented the team from scoring any result.
 At Barcelona the alternator broke down, at Spa the fuel dry-break coupling suddenly disconnected, which made the car stop at Stavelot corner and, at Nürburgring, a joint failure on the engine caused a water leak and the engine overheating.
 Hopefully the good engine installation made by Scuderia Lavaggi prevented the engine from breaking down and the car could see the chequered flag, but, because of the time lost in the pits to solve the problem, the laps completed were not enough to be classified as a finisher.
 The car's final entry of the season came in the non-championship 6 Hours of Vallelunga event; Lavaggi and Kaufmann took pole position and the fastest lap, but an engine oil leak affecting the clutch, relegated the car from the 1st to the 10th place overall.

 Despite the poor financial situation, and the changes to the LMP regulations for 2009, imposing heavy modifications to the car, Lavaggi opted to carry on running the LS1 for another season.
 Having not enough money to study the modifications in a wind tunnel, the aerodynamic changes made the car very difficult to drive and the performance was very poor.
 At the first race in Spa, although the car was running at the end of the race, the pair had completed just 49 laps due to a broken electronic cable, and were not classified.
 One more LMS entry would follow, in the fourth round of the series (the 1000 km of Nürburgring), but this time the car lasted little longer than 40 minutes, and 21 laps, before being retired because of a clutch failure.
 This would prove to be the LS1's last race, as an entry at the 6 Hours of Vallelunga was unsuccessful; the organizers opted to allow slower touring cars to compete, and the LS1, as the single LMP1 entry, was deemed too fast to compete with them, and Lavaggi withdrew the car.

 At present, the Lavaggi LS1 is in the 2008 configuration with the AER engine still installed.
 Since Giancarlo Minardi organises the "Minardi Day" at Imola circuit, Lavaggi is honouring the event showing up with his car.
 In the future, it might be possible to see the car competing again in an historic championship, such as "FIA Masters" or "Endurance Global Legends".